DIY AI: Sentiment Analysis P1: The Overview

 Sentiment Analysis is a common and fascinating problem.
 Just like many other problems, getting the first sentiment analyzer with 60-70% accuracy is fairly simple; however, the higher in accuracy one wishes to go, the more effort is required due to edge cases.
 One important thing to remember though is humans themselves only consistently agree on sentiment approximately 80% of the time.
 As a result, getting to 80% is pretty good!

-100% will always be impossible given that humans can’t always agree 100% of the time; but that doesn’t mean there’s no research and progress to be made either.
-There are cases in which humans will intuitively know positive or negative that machines will not recognize; therefore research continues to try and decrease these instances.
+100% will always be impossible given that humans can’t always agree 100% of the time, but that doesn’t mean there’s no research and progress to be made either.
+There are cases in which humans will intuitively know positive or negative that machines will not recognize; therefore, research continues to try to decrease these instances.